keysmusician/holberton_file_downloader/README.md

 ## To do

-- [ ] Merge Chrome and Firefox folders so both share files
 - [ ] Include toggleable contents by file extension:
   - [ ] Shebangs, where appropriate. ~~The downside of this is that Chrome detects these as executable scripts and issues a warning when downloading~~ (this is no longer an issue with the adoption of .zip files).
   - [ ] Header guards in header files (\*.h)